Mar 7, 2024 | Concentration Camp

 Significant Dates and Events

 From its development to its existence, Sachsenhausen had many important events and dates throughout the course of holding the concentration camp.
 For example, in 1938 groups of political prisoners from the territories of Austria occupied by Germany since March of the same year, were transported to Sachsenhausen.
-The camp also developed a reputation for its so-called ‘death marches’ when the Soviets advanced closer and the prisoners were moved from the camp to other concentration camps.
+The camp also became known for the so-called “death marches.”
+These marches began when Soviet forces moved closer to the area.
+During this time, prisoners were forced to leave the camp and were transferred to other concentration camps.

 The Aftermath and Memorial